What Is Technical Documentation?

 This is part of an extensive series of guides about software development.

-Importance of technical documentation
+Importance of Technical Documentation

 Good documentation provides a complete, accurate, and easy to understand picture of the software, its architecture and components, and its functionality.
 It explains how everything works and documents the rationale behind important parts of the system.